magicasaservice/vue-equipment/packages/plugins/MagicScroll/index.md

       items: [
         {
           label: 'sequence',
-          description: 'An modified motion.dev [timeline sequence](https://motion.dev/docs/animate#timeline-sequences), where the initial element is omitted for each entry.'
+          description: 'A modified motion.dev [timeline sequence](https://motion.dev/docs/animate#timeline-sequences), where the initial element is omitted for each entry.'
         },
         {
-          label: 'ObjectSegment[]',
+          label: 'MagicScrollSequence',
-          description: 'More info can be found in the [motion.dev docs](https://motion.dev/docs/animate#timeline-sequences).', },
+          description: 'MagicScrollSequence is derived directly from motion’s `AnimationSequence`.
+It omits the initial element entry of the array.
+More info can be found in the [motion.dev docs](https://motion.dev/docs/animate#timeline-sequences).', },
         {
           label: 'true'